NRCHKB/NRCHKB.github.io/content/wiki/examples/washing-machine-monitor.md

 menu:
   docs:
     parent: "examples"
-weight: 110
+weight: 50
 toc: true
-contributors: ["Northern Man"]
+contributors: ["NorthernMan54"]
 ---

-This is a Washing Machine in use flow I created to monitor the usage of our washing machine, and provide notification to the Home app of the wash status.
+This is a Washing Machine in use flow I created to monitor the usage of our washing machine, and provide notification to the Home.app of the wash status.
 To create this I leveraged an ESP8266 based current sensor [WemosEM](https://github.com/alcar21/WemosEM) to monitor usage of the Washing Machine.
 And used the flow to determine if the Washing machine was in use, then trigger a Contact sensor.

 ![](https://user-images.githubusercontent.com/19808920/73419506-5d67fd80-42ed-11ea-8a54-3114ff23692c.png)